How to Set Up Photo Folders on Your Hard Drive

 3. Inside each of these family folders, create a folder for each family member: John, Mary (his wife), John Jr., Susie (children) and so on.

-Find more ways to organize your genealogy search from the experts at Family Tree Magazine:
+More help organizing your family photos and research from the experts at Family Tree Magazine: